educorzo/poker-gambling/README.md

 ![](https://i.imgur.com/BjEYsrG.png)

-Gihub pages is activated for Master branch, docs folder so you can see the app by clicking [here](https://educorzo.github.io/poker-gambling/)
+Currently, after pushing against Master branch, the app will be deployed in docs folder.
+Thanks to github pages you can see the app by clicking [here](https://educorzo.github.io/poker-gambling/)